yuwei-wu/Motion-Planning-for-Lynx/README.md

 roslaunch lynx_moveit demo.launch
 ```

 <p align="center">
    <img src="docs/img/moveit_start.png" width="90%" height="90%">
 </p>

-although moveit has some useful motion planning method, we would like to test our motion planning on the simulation.
+Although moveit has some useful motion planning method, we would like to test our motion planning on the simulation.

 ## Part Three: Motion Planning on Robot